Unified framework for continuity of sandwiched R\'enyi divergences: Introduction

 where $\alpha^\prime = \alpha/(\alpha-1)$.
 The authors of \cite{Beigi2022} note that their bound is better than Eq.\ \eqref{eq:marwah-larger-bound-than-1} for large $\alpha$, but that it diverges for $\alpha \to 1$.

 On a high level, the proof of \cite{marwah2022} uses sub-/ superadditivity of the exponential of the sandwiched Rényi divergence, while \cite{Beigi2022} makes a connection to norms on interpolation spaces.
-Based on these ideas we develop a unified approach to proving not only continuity bounds for the sandwiched Rényi conditional entropy which improve over the ones discussed above, but which provides continuity bounds also for other related entropic quantities such as the sandwiched Rényi mutual information.
-In particular, we introduce a new family of norms defined as optimizations over amalgamations over compact convex sets of positive operators.
+Based on these ideas we develop a unified approach to proving not only continuity bounds for the sandwiched Rényi conditional entropy which improves or extends the ones discussed above, but further allows us to prove bounds for related entropic quantities such as the sandwiched Rényi mutual information.
+In particular, we introduce a new family of norms defined as optimizations over amalgamations with compact convex sets of positive operators.